MewsSystems/gitbook-channel-manager-api/channel-manager-api.md

 The following changes trigger notification:

+* A new connection has been created.
+* Connection has been disabled.
+* Connection has been enabled.
+* Connection has been deleted.
 * A new space was added to a mapped space category.
 * A space category was unmapped or unsynchronized.
 * A new rate was mapped.